So you’re looking for the best tankless hot water heater?

 - Step 1 – Turn off the main incoming water line to the house.

-- Step 2 – Disconnect supply line to old water heater if you were using a tanked system.
+- Step 2 – Disconnect supply line to old item if you were using a tanked system.

 - Step 3 – Disconnect power or heat source from the old heater.